derek63/lightblue-quickstarts/README.md

 There is also the single bash script that may help you with the installation.
 It requires you to access the machine (using the SSH for example) and run it.

-Below a list of commadns to make it easier for remote servers:
+Below a list of commadns to make it easier for remote servers (for instllation only, it will need to start then the JBoss and MongoDB process due nohup/ssh problem with TTY):
 Note: use " cat README.md | fgrep X.X.X.X | sed -e 's/X\.X\.X\.X/IP/g' " to replace the IP of all commands and output into your terminal.

 ```Bash